Act I · The Grove

 Danis was frozen.
 So, I grabbed my short bow and arrows.
 A warning shot landed at the man's feet.
 Then I aimed one at his head."

 She lowers her arms and her eyes soften.
 "The man let go and grabbed the coin that was being offered.
 Danis left that very moment.
 He didn't say a word.
-He just packed up his things and left.
+He just packed his things and left."

-She falls silent for a moment.
-"Of course that was when Elturel was pulled into the hells.
-I saw it all.
+"Of course that was when Elturel was pulled into the hells."

-As we cross the steadfast cobblestone walls of the blighted village, the desolation of the place sinks in.
+We pass through the steadfast cobblestone walls of the blighted village.
+The devastation of the place finally sinking in.

 Crumbling homes, scattered belongings, the vestiges of a raid from years ago.
 Shadowheart falls silent.
 I sense the same discomfort she had in the temple of Selûne.

 The path leading to the western road is just up ahead.
 I glance at the others.
 "While we're here, we might as well scrounge for supplies.
-This place looks picked over, but who knows, maybe we'll find some wine."
+This place looks picked over, but who knows, maybe we'll find a decent bottle of wine."

 Shadowheart seems to perk up at that idea, and we spread out.
-There are a few goblins still milling about and Bex is following me like a duckling.
+There are a few goblins still milling about and Bex follows me closely.
 I glance back at her; her face twisted with uncertainty.
 "Are you alright?"

-Her head is on a swivel, and her fist is clasped tightly in her palm.
-Nervous.
-Guarded.
-"Yyyeees.
-I just... haven't been this close to goblins before.
+Her head is on a swivel, though she's maintaining her composure.
+"Yes.
+I just... well.
 I hope you don't mind if I stick close while I get my bearings."

 "Of course not."